 To whom it may concern:

-I respectfully submit this letter, as I believe that the combination of my in-depth knowledge of management, combined with my personal traits and working experience can bring the value to your organization and make me a suitable candidate for the position of the Team Leader.
+I respectfully submit this letter, as I believe that the combination of my knowledge of management, combined with my personal traits and working experience can bring the value to your organization and make me a suitable candidate for the position of the Team Leader.

 I can offer you more than 7 years of experience in project management and coordination, business development and innovations management, but perhaps most importantly I offer a history of proven results, as evidenced by the project accomplishments.

-Having worked extensively in coordinating activities between Ministry and different stakeholders to ensure that all projects under my belt are managed within their set deadlines, I have acquired exceptional organizational skills.
-In addition to that, I possess the ability to research and consolidate information and accurately document credentials of a project for reporting purposes.
+I have solid organizational leadership and decision-making skills that can make an immediate contribution to your operations and business development.
+I have acquired organizational skills having worked extensively in coordinating activities, conferences, trainings between my project, Ministry of Labour, Health and Social Affairs and different stakeholders to ensure that all works smoothly and the aims and goals of the coordinated events are achieved. , In addition,, I possess the ability to research and consolidate information and accurately document credentials of a project for reporting purposes.

+I can Function very effectively as a management and leadership level employee.
+My management principles are collaborative and clear.
+I am confident in my ideas, but listen well to other colleagues.
+I demonstrate the non-hierarchal nature and ability to handle a variety of personalities and background.
+As overall manager of processes and analysis in our office, I either lead or am a participant in discussions on a wide range of issues with staff.
+I am professional and friendly in my interactions with colleagues and works hard to establish an atmosphere of professional and personal support.

+I have a very good time management skills and ability always be ahead of deadlines.
+I am a good problem-solver.
+I possess analytical and numerical abilities.
+I am highly motivated, with initiatives and new ideas.
+Do not afraid of changes and challenges.
+I can be a very good team leader as I can act independently when fast decision making is needed as well as a goof team player on the other hand.

-I have excellent IT skills, I lead and managed large scaled IT and Health projects.
-I’m responsible for managing a staff team, analyzing business processes, providing technical requirements documents, allocating tasks among staff.
+I am experienced in managing large IT and Health projects.
+I’m responsible for managing a a team of staff, analyzing business processes, providing technical requirements documents, allocating tasks among staff and monitoring of performance.
 I’m responsible for checking the quality, progress and outcome of the tasks assigned.
-I’m training different staff members of the Ministry, Health Providers and other stakeholders in different HMIS (Health Management Information System) modules:
+As a part of educational goal of the project I performed the following trainings on different HMIS (Health Management Information System) modules:

-I trained heads of departments of the Ministry of Labour, Health and Social affairs of Georgia (over 20-30 persons)
+I trained heads of departments of the Ministry of Labour, Health and Social affairs of Georgia (over 20 officials)

-I trained directors of different agencies under the Ministry of Labour, Health and Social affairs of Georgia (over 20-30 persons)
+I trained directors of different affiliated agencies of the Ministry of Labour, Health and Social affairs of Georgia (over 20 officials)

-I trained employers of different departments and agencies of the Ministry of Labour, Health and Social affairs of Georgia (over 150-180 persons)
+I trained employees of different departments and affiliated agencies of the Ministry of Labour, Health and Social affairs of Georgia (over 180 persons)

-I trained all Health providers’ directors and general managers all over Georgia (over 700-800 persons).
+I trained majority of Health providers’ directors and general managers throughout of Georgia (over 800 persons).

-I trained all insurance companies’ directors and general managers all over Georgia (over 30-50 persons) and etc.
+I trained insurance companies’ directors and general managers throughout of Georgia (over 30 persons)

-I also liaise regularly with other project coordinators to discuss company procedures, standards and goals to ensure that my team operates towards all of them.
+I also liaise regularly with other projects’ coordinators to discuss company procedures, standards and goals to ensure that my team operates towards all of them.

-I am an accomplished Project Manager strategist and solution-oriented person who thrives in challenging, fast paced environments where my performance directly impacts the bottom line.
-In addition, I have solid organizational leadership and decision-making skills that can make an immediate contribution to your operations and business development.

 The success of my job depends on excellent interpersonal and team working skills, combined with good decision making capabilities and the ability to multi-task.

 My greatest strengths lie in: